Types of Nurse Practitioners

 Being a Nurse Practitioner requires you to have good communication skills, to be able to exchange messages, thoughts, and information- it is of utmost importance in the process of nursing.
 You will also be using your communication skills during the assessment of your patients- behavior, signals, speech, and writing- and you will implementing, planning and evaluating the nursing care provided to your patients.
 Communication is important because you will be dealing with many people- patients, their families, healthcare team members, and other groups of people.
 You need to be competent in written, oral and in the techniques of therapeutic communication.

-As a nurse, you would be applying therapeutic modalities such as nutritional and pharmacological interventions and so on.
+As a nurse practitioner, you would be applying therapeutic modalities such as nutritional and pharmacological interventions and so on.
 When you apply these modalities, it is based on your knowledge of these therapeutic uses, in addition to your skills in the assessment and evaluation of the patient.

 Ethical and Legal Considerations